Police appeal after firework thrown at 12-year-old boy | ITV News

-Police appeal after firework thrown at boy hitting him in the face in Cardiff
+Police appeal after firework thrown at teenage boy hitting him in the face in Cardiff

-It's after an incident near Mermaid Quay in Cardiff Bay on 5 November 2023.
+It's after an incident was reported near Mermaid Quay in Cardiff Bay on 5 November 2023.

 He received treatment at the University Hospital of Wales, Cardiff.